SitecoreSupport/Sitecore.Support.27341/readme.md

 # Sitecore.Support.27341
-There are not any publishing events which are raised after clearing of the data caches on the CM(Publishing Instance)
+**[Publishing Service 2.0]** There are not any publishing events which are raised after clearing of the data caches on the CM(Publishing Instance)

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.27341/blob/master/LICENSE).